Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction: Method

 \subsubsection{The objective functions}

-Let \( x \in \mathbb{R}^{N} \) represent the unknown fully-sampled MRI image, and \( k \in \mathbb{C}^M \) denote the measured fully-sampled frequency-domain signal, also known as k-space.
-In the classical compressed sensing problem for MRI, \( \tilde{k} \in \mathbb{C}^m \) is used to represent the undersampled signal, derived by applying a Fourier transform and a masking operator to the fully-sampled image.
-Consequently, the relationship between the fully-sampled MRI image and the undersampled k-space signal can be expressed as:
+Let \( x \in \mathbb{C}^{N} \) represent the fully-sampled MRI image, and \( k \in \mathbb{C}^N \) denote the measured fully-sampled frequency-domain signal with $N$ being the amount of pixels in the acquired image.
+Here, \(k\) is the Fourier transform of \(x\), directly measured in MRI data acquisition.
+In the classical compressed sensing problem for MRI, \( \tilde{k} \in \mathbb{C}^M \) is used to represent the under-sampled signal, expressed by applying a Fourier transform and a masking operator to the fully-sampled image.
+Consequently, the relationship between the fully-sampled MRI image and the under-sampled k-space signal can be formulated as:

 where \( F_m = MF \) represents masked Fourier transform, \( F \) is the Fourier transform operator, \( M \) is the masking operator, and \( n \) is the measurement noise generally considered as Gaussian noise.
-Additionally, \( m \ll M \), and \( \frac{m}{M} \) indicates the compression ratio. \( m \) is significantly smaller than \( M \), which leads to an underdetermined inverse problem.
+Additionally, \( M \ll N \), and \( \frac{M}{N} \) indicates the compression ratio. \( M \) is significantly smaller than \( N \), which leads to an underdetermined inverse problem.

 The classical compressed sensing method achieves reconstruction by optimizing the following energy function: